-TABLE 10-1 System Requirements for V System and Description Requirements Install server - The install server provides the Solaris Flash archive and custom JumpStart files that are required to install the client.
+System and Description Requirements Install server - The install server provides the Solaris Flash archive and custom JumpStart files that are required to install the client.
 Available disk space - space for each Solaris Flash archive Media drive - CD-ROM or DVD-ROM drive Operating system - Solaris 9 12/03 OS, or compatible version If the install server is a different system than the WAN boot server, the install server must meet these additional requirements.
-Must be configured as a web server ■ Web server software must support HTTP 1.1 If you want to use digital certificates, the web server software must support HTTPS Client system - The remote system ■ Memory - Minimum of 512 Mbytes of RAM you want to install over a WAN ■ CPU - UltraSPARC II processor minimum ■ Hard disk - At least 2 Gbytes of hard disk space ■ OBP - WAN boot-enabled PROM If the client does not have the appropriate PROM, the client must have a CD-ROM drive.
-To determine if your client has a WAN boot-enabled PROM, see "To Check the Client OBP for WAN Boot Support" on page 168.
+Must be configured as a web server ■ Web server software must support HTTP 1.1 ■ If you want to use digital certificates, the web server software must support HTTPS Client system - The remote system ■ Memory - Minimum of 512 Mbytes of RAM you want to install over a WAN ■ CPU - UltraSPARC II processor minimum ■ Hard disk - At least 2 Gbytes of hard disk space ■ OBP - WAN boot-enabled PROM If the client does not have the appropriate PROM, the client must have a CD-ROM drive.
+To determine if your client has a WAN boot-enabled PROM, see "To Check the Client OBP for WAN Boot Support" on page 173.
 (Optional) DHCP server - You can use a DHCP server to provide client configuration information.
 If you are using a SunOS DHCP server, you must perform one of the following tasks.
-Upgrade the server to be an EDHCP server. comigatation information.
+Upgrade the server to be an EDHCP server.
 Rename Sun vendor options to satisfy the eight-character limit on options.
-For more information about the WAN installation-specific Sun vendor options, see "(Optional) Providing Configuration Information With a DHCP Server" on page 196.
+For more information about the WAN installation-specific Sun vendor options, see "(Optional) Providing Configuration Information With a DHCP Server" on page 201.
 If the DHCP server is on a different subnet than the client, you must configure a BOOTP relay agent.
 For more information about how to configure a BOOTP relay agent, see Chapter 14, "Configuring the DHCP Service (Tasks)," in System Administration Guide: IP Services .
 (Optional) Logging server - By Must be configured as web server. default, all booting and installation log messages are displayed on the client console during a WAN installation.
-If you want to view these messages on another system, you can specify a system to serve as a logging server.
-Note - If you use HTTPS during your installation, the logging server must be the same system as the WAN boot server.
+If you want to view these messages on another system, you can $\label{eq:Note-If-you} \textbf{Note} - If you use HTTPS during your installation, the logging server must be the same system as the WAN boot server.$ specify a system to serve as a logging server.

-System and Description Requirements (Optional) Proxy server - You can configure the WAN boot feature to use an HTTP proxy during the download of the installation data and files.
+TABLE 10-1 System Requirements for WAN Boot Installation (Continued) System and Description Requirements (Optional) Proxy server - You can configure the WAN boot feature to use an HTTP proxy during the download of the installation data and files.
 If the installation uses HTTPS, the proxy server must be configured to tunnel HTTPS.